eslint/eslint/docs/src/rules/no-restricted-imports.md

 #### caseSensitive

-This is a boolean option and allows the patterns specified in the `group` array to be case-sensitive when sets to `true`.
-Default is `false`:
+This is a boolean option and sets the patterns specified in the `group` array to be case-sensitive when `true`.
+Default is `false`.

 ```json
 "no-restricted-imports": ["error", {